List of Monster Allergy characters: Tadduja "Teddy" Thaur

-He likes his fellow Tamer, Lay Mamery, who ignores him because he is immature.
-However, he is seen flirting with Lay several times.
+Tadduja Thaur is a 14-year-old Tamer, and one of Zick's friends.
+He is a show-off, arrogant and boastful to anyone.
+He sometimes respects Zick, but not Elena, who he always calls Potato.
+He first appears to invite Zick to go hunt monsters in the abandoned factory.
+He helps Zick to defeat Lester the night watchman with his dog Briba and steals the Fouler that Zick is about to capture.
+He appears again to help Zick and Elena get information to get his father back to normal form.
+Emily uses him and Elena as a bargain chip by switching their bodies with the other Anguanes.
+They put aside their differences and manage to break and reverse the spell to return to their own bodies.

+After Zick and Elena find the Breath of Mugalak, Teddy suddenly betrays them and steals it to cure his father, Terrence Thaur, of his petrified state.
+After explaining his motives, Teddy reconciles with Zick and his family.

 In the first season, Teddy was a second level Tamer with yellow Dom energy.
 In the second season of the animated series, he became a third level Tamer with green Dom energy, and now a fourth level Tamer with blue Dom energy.

-After Terrence is restored, he and his mother, Johanna Thaur, were happy to see him.
-Teddy adores his father and thinks of him as a hero, according to Terrence in issue 13.
-In issue 22, there is a Tamer named Rudolph Thaur, and whether he is related to Teddy or his family in any way is unknown.
-In the comic series, Teddy did not go with Zick to get the Mugalak's breath but instead, teamed up with Aunt Emily.
-He betrayed Zick to get a vial full of the breath but in the end, lost the vial.
-Zick felt sorry and gave Teddy the sponge he used to collect the breath in hopes that it might help his father too.
-The two became good friends after.
-He likes lemon sorbet according to the profile in issue 13.
-From Timothy's point of view (see Teddy's profile in issue 13), Teddy is arrogant and untrustworthy by nature; Teddy is clearly the son of Terrence as he is intelligent but lazy.

 Teddy is voiced by Massimo di Benedetto (Italian), Daniel Brochu (English).

 Terrentuja "Terrence" Thaur

-Terrentuja Thaur or Terrence is a Tamer, and Teddy's father.
+Terrentuja Thaur is a Tamer, and Teddy's father.
 He is also a good friend of Zob.
 He first appeared in "Mugalak!", where he was turned into stone by Magnacat.
-He later appears in episodes "Family Reunion", "The Return of Magnacat", "The Devourer", "The Last Tamer", "The Great Escape", and "The Horn of Kong".
-In "Family Reunion" Terrence and Zob kept arguing over who's better.
-In the end the two became friends (similar to the comic series).

-Unlike the television series, Terrence was shrunken like Zob in the comic series.
 In issue 13, Terrence was brought back to his normal size, but Zob did not trust him because of his betrayal in the past.
 This betrayal was that Terrence abandoned Zob in the middle of a battle against a Pipluor to save his own life.
 Terrence did not want Teddy to know this as this would shatter his admiration, so when Teddy and Zick arrived at the scene, Terrence told another lie.
 The four Tamers fought against each other only to be stopped by Elena.
 Terrence and Zob still disliked each other, but over time, the two set aside their differences and became friends once again.

 Terrence is voiced by Claudio Moneta (Italian), Mark Hauser (English).